sjbylo/aba/README.md

       - `mirror/regcreds/pull-secret-mirror.json`
       - `mirror/regcreds/rootCA.pem`

-After configuring these prerequisites, run `./aba` to start the OpenShift installation process.
+After configuring these prerequisites, run `aba` to start the OpenShift installation process.

 Note: that Aba also works in connected environments without a private mirror registry, e.g. by accessing public container registries via a proxy.
 To do this, configure the proxy values in `cluster.conf`.